This post may contain affiliate links. For more information, please read my disclosure policy.

-After some thought, I decided I want to focus on note-taking from lectures, building an atlas, memorization, and the quizzes.
+After some thought, I decided I wanted to focus on note-taking from lectures, building an atlas, memorization, and the quizzes.

 Since each lesson is usually divided into 3 parts, we’ll cover a lesson over 3 weeks.
 It fits nicely within our quarters of 9 weeks as well!

-Mondays I’ll read, say lesson 1.1, and have the children take notes using the note-taking sheets.
-On Tuesday, we’ll work on atlas building.
+On Mondays I’ll read, say lesson 1.1, and have the children take notes using the note-taking sheets.
+On Tuesday, we’ll work on the Atlas building.
 Wednesday we may do an activity or two.
 Thursday we’ll check memorization.

-This will keep up moving a touch faster than the 64-week schedule, but slower than the one-week schedule.
+This will keep us moving a touch faster than the 64-week schedule, but slower than the one-week schedule.
 It fits nicely into my other plans for my homeschool!